-Table 5 provides details about the interviewees, including their position, expertise, and years of experience.
+Table 7 provides details about the interviewees, including their position, expertise, and years of experience.
 Among the interviewed candidates the lowest value is 6 years and the highest is 20 years (median=14).
-Our pool includes professionals involved in strategic decision-making, as well as technical personnel and a researcher.
+Our pool includes professionals from a company in Sweden involved in strategic decision-making, as well as technical personnel and a researcher at an applied science university in Austria with substantial experience in the industry.

-We conducted semi-structured interviews [51], integrating open-ended questions to gather unexpected insights and specific questions to maintain focus and assist interviewees.
+We conducted semi-structured interviews [61], integrating open-ended questions to gather unexpected insights and specific questions to maintain focus and assist interviewees.
 After obtaining background information on the interviewees' general and AI-specific experiences, we began our questioning.
 The first question was deliberately broad: "What types of AI have you been using in your work?".
 This approach aimed to introduce the topic openly, encouraging interviewees to discuss their experiences without steering them toward any particular problems/solutions.